 Under arrangements currently in force, the estimated aggregate remuneration payable to, and benefits in kind receivable by (excluding any discretionary bonus), our Directors in respect of the year ending December 31, 2013 will be approximately RMB0.3 million.
+Our Company is considering a proposal, subject to approval by the remuneration committee and the Board, which would increase such aggregate remuneration to an estimated RMB11.0 million for the year ending December 31, 2013.

-For information on Directors' remuneration during the Track Record Period as well as information on the highest paid individuals, see Note 11 of our consolidated financial statements included in the Accountants' Report set out in Appendix I to this document and "Statutory and General Information" set out in Appendix V to this document.
+For information on Directors' remuneration during the Track Record Period as well as information on the highest paid individuals, see Note 11 of our consolidated financial statements included in the Accountants' Report set out in Appendix I to this prospectus and "Statutory and General Information" set out in Appendix V to this prospectus.